Frequently Asked Questions (FAQ)

 Can I arrange to have my wedding, business meeting or family reunion at a state park in Florida?

 Special events are permitted at Florida State Parks.
 Please check with your park of your choice for special details.

 Can I fish at state parks?
 Do I need a fishing license?

 - Visit the Florida Fish and Wildlife Conservation Commission's website to determine if you need a fishing license.

-Can I reserve a picnic shelter for a family, business or church outing?
+Can I reserve a picnic shelter for a family, business or other occasion?